 Lord Make Me Brave by Melody Eliseo

-As I entered the small class room, I dropped my book bag on the floor beside me, and slumped down tiredly into the chair.
-This class was, The Rhetoric of Social Movements.
-A class I chose primarily for my last Speaking Intensive marker, I needed for the final part of my degree.
-Just 5 classes left till I graduate with a Bachelors Degree in Psychology.
+As I entered the small class room, I dropped my book bag on the floor beside me.
+Slumped down tiredly into the chair.
+This class was called, The Rhetoric of Social Movements.
+A class I chose primarily for my last Speaking Intensive marker, needed for my degree.
+Just 5 classes left till I would graduate with a Bachelor’s Degree in Psychology.

-As the other students straggled in, we all started mini conversations with each other, the kind that can be interrupted at any time, and still continue on after the interruption has passed.
+As the other students straggled in, we all started mini conversations with each other.
+The kind that can be interrupted at any moment and continued, after the interruption has passed.
 Little unimportant pieces of information that we humans are very comfortable with.
 Statements of commonality.
-There was laughter along with chatter; some voices echoing louder in the small room than others.
+I could hear laughter along with chatter; some voices echoing louder in the small room, than others.

 Out of the corner of my eye I see the girl with the teeth raise her hand, and then she asked the professor, “Is this what those idiots are doing over by the Jackson Library?”
 My ears perked up.
 Someone else asks what she was talking about.
 Loudly she states that, “Those people who are against abortion are so stupid somebody should take care of them”.
 Apparently she feels they should not be allowed to show those pictures of mutilated baby bodies, nor the metal scissor/bashing tools, which are used to kill the baby, when unbelievably, that tiny unborn human spirit refuses to die.